-Welded plate connections, shown in Fig. 1, are among the most extensively used.
+Bolted billet connections, shown in Fig. 1, are among the most extensively used.
 Their advantages and disadvantages can be found in details in Görgün (1997).

-In this paper, rotational behaviour of welded plate and billet beam-to-column connections (two-way connections) is investigated by conducting full-scale experimental test.
+In this paper, moment-relative rotation behaviour of bolted billet beam-to-column connections (two-way connections) is investigated through conducting full-scale experimental tests.
 They have many advantages over other jointing methods in component production, quality control, transportation and assembly.
-However, there is at present limited information concerning their detailed structural behaviour under bending and shear loadings.
-The experimental work has involved the determination of moment-rotation relationships for semi-rigid precast concrete connections in full scale connection tests.
-The rotational stiffness and ductility were investigated through moment-rotation curves.
+However, there is at present limited information concerning their detailed structural behaviour under gravity loadings.
+The experimental work has involved the determination of moment-relative rotation relationships for semi-rigid precast concrete connections in full-scale connection tests.
+The rotational stiffness and ductility were investigated through moment-relative rotation curves.
 In addition, the degree of rotational rigidity of the connection in different cycles of loading was investigated.